My Story

 but my OCD made it difficult.

 I developed an insatiable drive for personal growth.
 I tried everything I could think of, but I had no idea what I was doing.
-I often struggled for a long time trying to learn something I thought would help end my depression, only to find out later it was either a complete waste of time or actually made things worse.
-I learned a lot about what doesn’t work, and about what does.
+I often struggled for a long time trying to learn something I thought would help, only to find out it was either a complete waste of time or actually made things worse.
+So I learned a lot about what doesn’t work, and about what does.
+But that’s the long, hard way to heal.
+I don’t recommend it.

-Then when I was 47 I joined a meditation group based on Ancient Wisdom, and my learning how to live a good life increased significantly.
-In the 25 years since then I healed most of my ADD and my OCD, and slowly I was able to gain control of my thoughts.
+When I was 47 I joined a meditation group based on Ancient Wisdom, and my learning how to live a good life increased significantly.
+In the 25 years since then I healed most of my ADHD and my OCD, and slowly I was able to gain control of my thoughts.
 That’s so important because our thoughts create our feelings and emotions.
 I learned to feel good.

 My understanding of myself, of other people, and of how the world works increased dramatically.
 Things that used to be complicated and confusing became simple and clear.
 I created a successful business, made good friends, and built a life filled with meaning and purpose.
 I became more of the person I always wanted to be.